 Piracy and troublesome software updates almost do not exist.
 Users are happier as they gain easier, cheaper, and faster access.

-The challenges of offering cloud-based software?
+The challenges of offering Digital Signage Software in the Cloud?

 Other factors are server capacity, databases, and backups – these are factors controlled and engineered by the developers of the software.
 The developers have to make sure they allocate enough server resources, databases, and run backups on the fly.